This website is for all those who care about building capacity among families involved in child protection.

 This website is for researchers, policy advisers, professionals working in the field, and parents and families.
 We share research papers, reports and publications, links to books, films, press articles and useful websites, and commentary on current policy.

 This website brings together findings from the Capacity Building in Child Protection Projects between 2006 and 2011, and ongoing research in the Regulation and Social Capital Project in the School of Regulation and Global Governance (RegNet) at the Australian National University.
+We have also added a page under publications to share findings from a series of studies on school and workplace bullying.
+Bullying is one of the most common ways in which children and adults can be harmed.

 Visit this page for information on our different focus areas and what defines our projects